What is the ISC Domain Survey?

 Is the raw data available?

 The raw data from the surveys can be purchased from ISC.
-The datasets are on DVD.
+The datasets are on DVD or can be delivered online.
 The raw data is IP address and corresponding hostname, i.e:

 In a recent survey, we found more than 1 billion hosts.
 Therefore, the corresponding datasets, especially for the .com, .net, .edu, and .org TLDs, are quite large.
 For example, the .com file is more than 170MB zipped.
 Please assure you have the appropriate tools for managing large files.